Skipton Station Gateway

 Regarding part 3 of the proposals have you considered extending the path a bit further past the Auction Mart along the canal bank to meet the other path which descends Niffany Hill to Niffany Bridge to create a circular route back into town- it would enable walkers to go under the bridge in safety rather than having to cross the bypass further up?

-SueL asked about 3 years ago
+SueL asked over 3 years ago

 Thank you for taking the time to send us your comments.